We’ve lost the other Mr. Mountfield

 That’s on top of my horrible suspicion, based on past experience, that Scotland will screw up against some embarrassing opposition.
 I have a bad feeling about the Dutch Caribbean island of Curaçao, who have just become the smallest-ever country to qualify for a World Cup, under the management of none other than former Glasgow Rangers boss Dick Advocaat.
 I can just imagine them ending up in Scotland’s first-round group.
 And then Scotland making a giant hash of things against them…

-Meanwhile, as the USA’s orange Commander-in-Chief loves bragging about his Scottish roots – his mother came from the Isle of Lewis – I imagine he’d make a great show of turning up in person to watch any Scottish World Cup game that takes place on American soil.
+Meanwhile, as the USA’s orange Commander-in-Chief loves bragging about his Scottish roots – his mother came from the Isle of Lewis – I bet he’d make a great show of turning up in person to watch any Scottish World Cup game that takes place on American soil.
 Mind you, he might not survive the ordeal.

 From the Daily Record / © Bordeaux City Council